Alayna Treene: Early life and education

 Treene was born in the Skillman section of Montgomery Township, New Jersey.
 She graduated summa cum laude from George Washington University in 2016 with a BA in journalism and mass communications.

 Career

-Treene started her career as an editorial intern at CBS News, Variety and for Bloomberg News in London.
+Treene started her career as an editorial intern at CBS News, Variety, and for Bloomberg News in London.
 She joined Axios as a staff reporter in 2016 before she became an associate news editor in 2018.
 Treene was appointed a White House and national political reporter covering the Trump administration and the impeachment inquiry in 2018.
-Treene now covers Congress, the Biden administration, and elections.
-She has appeared as a political analyst on C-SPAN, Fox News, CBS News and MSNBC.
+Treene now covers Congressional investigations and presidential elections.
+She has appeared as a political analyst on C-SPAN, Fox News, CBS News, and MSNBC.